-The Atlantic Council enjoys a diversified donor base helping to ensure our credibility, integrity and sustainability.
-To protect our independence and reputation and to ensure we are in compliance with the Foreign Agents Registration Act, we have established a process, approved by the Nominating and Governance Committee of the board of directors, to review any potential government funding and to obtain authorization to negotiate financing with a government or state-controlled entity.
+The Atlantic Council enjoys a diversified donor base helping to ensure our credibility, integrity, and sustainability.
+To protect our independence and reputation and to ensure compliance with the Foreign Agents Registration Act, we have established a process, approved by the Nominating and Governance Committee of the Board of Directors, to review any potential non-US government funding and to receive authorization to obtain financing with a non-US government or state-controlled entity.

-The Council will consider the following criteria to assess potential projects:
+The Council considers the following criteria to assess potential projects:

 - Disclosure: The Council maintains a consistent disclosure policy; donors must accept that the Council will acknowledge publicly the source of the funding, including on our website and in our annual report.

 - Intellectual Ownership: The Council requires all sponsors to accept our Intellectual Independence Policy and to agree to the Council maintaining intellectual ownership of our work, including any products resulting from the project.

 - Multiple Funding Sources: When possible, the Council works to ensure that any one project is not dependent on one government funder.

 - Diversity: The Council—through each of its projects—endeavors to take into account a range of views and participants (e.g., not only government representatives or those sympathetic to one viewpoint would be included in convenings to generate the intellectual content).

 - Renewal (as applicable): If we have partnered with the government before or are renewing a grant, we must affirm that this sponsor has respected our independence in previous interactions.